raspberrypilearning/catch-the-bus/en/step_3.md

 go to x:(-200) y:(-150) // bottom left
 ```

-Test it by dragging Scratch cat to a new position then click on your go to x: y:`{:class="block3motion"} block.
-Scratch cat should move back to the bottom left each time.

 --- /task ---

-To animate Scratch cat you will add code to repeat a small amount of steps many times.

 --- task ---

-From the Control Blocks menu add a repeat 10 block then from the Motion Blocks menu drag a move 10 steps block inside it.
-Click on your code to test it, change the numbers to make Scratch cat walk to the bus.
+**Test:** Drag Scratch cat to a new position then click on your `go to x: y:`{:class="block3motion"} block.
+Scratch cat should move back to the bottom right each time.

+--- /task ---

+To animate Scratch cat you will add code to repeat a small amount of steps many times in a loop.

+--- task ---

+Add a `repeat 10`{:class="block3control"} block then drag a `move 10 steps`{:class="block3motion"} block inside it:

 ![Animated gif inserting a block into a loop](images/block-into-loop.gif)